marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 While I've discovered a lot of new tracks over the years with Spotify, my general usage pattern is that I replay the last 10 - 20 songs on my Liked Songs playlist and occasionally I'll use the Song Radio feature on one of them.

-This cycle repeats as I add more songs to Liked Songs and my "play window" slides up to include the new song and ignore the song which has dropped out of the window as a result.
+This cycle repeats as I add more songs to Liked Songs and my "play window" slides up to include the new song and as a result, the last song dropped "outside" of the window.

-Given that, I'm not hugely worried about being able to use all of the custom playlists[^discover].
-Even so, I can still view them in the free version of Spotify if I decide to downgrade.
+Given my usage pattern, I'm not hugely worried about giving up custom playlists[^discover] like "Discover Weekly" that I know a lot of people swear by.
+Worst case, I can still view them in the free version of Spotify if I decide to move on.

 ## My ideal criteria for a replacement

-This post isn't intended to be a comparison of different streaming services as I'd already made a decision but here's a brief rundown of what I was interested in personally.
+This post was never meant to be a comprehensive comparison of different services and what they offer but in saying that, it got a bit out of hand.

-That said, this has somewhat evolved into a brief comparison between Spotify, [Apple Music](https://music.apple.com/) and [Tidal](https://tidal.com)  since those were the three main contenders I compared based on the (arguably niche) criteria I cared about.
+Spotify, [Apple Music](https://music.apple.com/) and [Tidal](https://tidal.com) were the three main contenders that I compared based on the (arguably niche) criteria I care about.

+Let's break down of those bits of criteria and how each service matches up against them, at least in my experience.

 ### A good API

 For anyone who has seen the little "Now Playing" widget on the front page of my site[^nowplaying], it was [powered by the Spotify API](https://github.com/marcus-crane/gunslinger/blob/db5337d6e6846d3555540abaafb0bcba775c3cf2/jobs/spotify.go#L61) by polling every few seconds for what I'm currently listening to.
 I'd definitely want to recreate that functionality if I can.

-Spotify also has probably the [most fleshed out API](https://developer.spotify.com/documentation/web-api/reference/#/) of any of its competitors, even including the ability to control playback via the API which could make for some really cool projects.
+As far as I know, Spotify has the [most comprehensive API](https://developer.spotify.com/documentation/web-api/reference/#/) of any streaming platform, even exposing the ability to control playback programatically which could make for some really cool projects.

 #### Apple Music

 Apple Music is mostly ruled out here given their [API](https://developer.apple.com/documentation/applemusicapi/) is pretty lacking in general, especially when it comes to interacting with the current user.

+I dunno what it is about APple but reading their API documentation makes me feel like I've been teleported back to 2006 with a bucket full of XML.

+Maybe it's just a cultural artefact from when they only dealt with desktop applications because all of their web offerings feel extremely bizarre.

 #### Tidal

 Tidal is also out as they [don't even have a public API at all](https://twitter.com/TIDAL/status/699726946817679360).

 There are a couple of unofficial API clients on Github but some of them haven't seen much activity in recent times.

 I did consider trying to hack something together myself but that'll be addressed in the next section.